A pipeline for searching and fitting instrumental glitches in LISA data: Posteriors of SNR 1152 MBHB with high SNR glitch of 1544 at different injection times with respect to its merger time

 \section{Posteriors of SNR 1152 MBHB with high SNR glitch of 1544 at different injection times with respect to its merger time}

-The impact of a glitch in the recovery of a MBHB is maximised when the glitch occurs closer to the merger; this, in practice, means that the same type of glitch would not have as great an impact if it happened at a different time.
+The impact of a glitch in the recovery of an MBHB is maximised when the glitch occurs closer to the merger; this, in practice, means that the same type of glitch would not have as great an impact if it happened at a different time.
 To show this, we also report below the impact on parameter estimation of the fiducial MBHB with SNR 1152 and redshift 4 -- considered also in the analysis of the ``\textit{Light}-Spritz'' data set -- with the 1544 SNR glitch injected at different times with respect to maximum overlap computed in section \ref{sec:estimation_part}: five hours before the merger and five minutes after the merger (Fig.~\ref{posterior_mbh_before_after}).
 In all cases, noisy data have been used, which introduce some random statistical fluctuations that are visible in the posteriors. \\

 Looking at Fig.~\ref{posterior_mbh_before_after}, where the glitch has been injected five hours before the merger time, we can see that not fitting for the glitch causes less bias with respect to the glitch occurring five minutes after the merger.
-We expect that glitches happening earlier (or later with respect to the merger time) would have an even smaller effect.
+We expect that glitches happening earlier would have an even smaller effect.
 If the glitch occurs closer to or at the merger, not fitting for it clearly biases the parameters of the MBHB, such as the masses, spins or sky positions.
 This behaviour stems from the fact that the merger is the loudest part of the signal, and drives the parameter estimation of the MBHB, so glitches that corrupt that part of the signal have a stronger effect.